Gairsay: 17th to 19th centuries

 A mansion called Langskaill was built on the site of Sweyn's estate in the seventeenth century by a wealthy merchant, Sir William Craigie, who lived there with his wife Margaret Honyman, daughter of the Bishop of Orkney.
 He was a member of Parliament and died in Edinburgh in 1712.

 According to census records, in 1831 there were 69 people living on Gairsay, and 71 people in fifteen families in 1841.
 In the 1841 census it was stated that: "The island used to be noted for the quantity of kelp made on it.
 None has for some years been made on it."
 In 1851 there were only 41 people in six families living on the island.
 Ten years later the population was down to 34 people in only five families.
 By 1881 that number was 37 people in only four families.
-In recent years the island was owned by one family, named McGill, who purchased the island in 1968 and now farm it and who issue their own postage stamps.
+In recent years the island was owned by one family, named McGill, who purchased the island in 1968 and now farm half of it and who issue their own postage stamps.
 Gairsay is one of the few Scottish islands permitted to do this due to the lack of a Royal Mail service.
+The Bichan family of Orphir have been tenant farmers of half the island since before it was purchased by the McGills and continue to raise sheep there.

 The following are passages from 19th century Scottish gazetteers about the island of Gairsay.
 According to the 1840 Topographical Gazetteer of Scotland: